0xchat-app/.github/profile/README.md

 **Audio & Video Call**

-We offer E2EE audio and video call functionalities between contacts.
-Signaling communication is conducted through Nostr relay using [NIP100](https://github.com/jacany/nips/blob/webrtc/100.md), with actual audio and video calls facilitated via ICE servers.
-Users can also choose their preferred ICE servers.
+We also offer E2EE audio and video call functionalities between contacts.
+Signaling communication is conducted through Nostr relay using [NIP-100](https://github.com/jacany/nips/blob/webrtc/100.md), with actual audio and video calls facilitated via ICE servers.

+If you wish to protect your privacy further, you have the option to set up your own relay and ICE services.
+Within the 0xchat app, you can select these self-hosted services for your relay and ICE interactions.
+By doing so, both signaling and ICE services will only pass through your own infrastructure.

 **Push Notifications**